Louce/portfolio-1/README.md

 -   **AI-Powered Feedback Analysis**: A mock-authentication system allows users to leave feedback, which can then be analyzed for sentiment and summary using Google's AI via Genkit.
 -   **Responsive Design & Theming**: The site is fully responsive and features a beautiful light/dark mode theme switcher.

-## 3. Technical Architecture & Philosophy
+## 3. Technical Architecture & Architectural Principles

-This project uses a modern, opinionated tech stack.
-Understanding *why* these tools were chosen is key to working with the codebase.
+This project uses a modern, opinionated tech stack and is built upon core software engineering principles that ensure its quality, maintainability, and scalability.

 -   **Framework**: **Next.js (App Router)**
     -   **Why?**: We use the App Router for its performance benefits (React Server Components), intuitive file-based routing, and powerful features like Server Actions, which allow us to write backend logic (like our AI flow) without needing a separate server.